Tunisian-GitHub-Community/Book-notes/README.md

 ## the Strategy Pattern
 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently clients that use it.
 * A localized update to the super class can cause a non local side effect.
-Exemple: Imagine having a superclass called `Duck` from which all other duck types inherit. to this point everything looks fine but when we have a `fly()` method and a subclass called `rubber ducks` there will be a problem: rubber ducks don't fly !).
+Example: Imagine having a superclass called `Duck` from which all other duck types inherit. to this point everything looks fine but when we have a `fly()` method and a subclass called `rubber ducks` there will be a problem: rubber ducks don't fly !).

     → We can extract the methodes that make the diffrence and make the subclasses override them, But in a bigger scale it will be a mess.
 No matter how well you design your application, over time an application must grow and change or it will die.
     → The better solution is to `take what varies and encapsulate them so it won't affect the rest of the code.`